knejadfard/divine/README.md

-# divine
+# Description
-The tiny file splitter and joiner written in C++.
+Divine - the tiny file splitter and joiner written in C++.
 One of my first projects from 2009.

 # How to build
 The build system used for this project is CMake.
 To build the project in GNU/Linux, simply do the following: